-[10.05.2017] Open discussions between peers to sharing ideas: About 25 scientists are going to meet at the Doctoral Retreat of the CRC 1242 from 15 to 17 May 2017 in the „Akademie Klausenhof“ in Hamminkeln.
+[10.05.2017] Open discussions between peers to sharing ideas: About 25 scientists are going to meet at the Doctoral Retreat of the CRC 1242 from May 15 to 17, 2017 at „Akademie Klausenhof“ in Hamminkeln.
 In an open atmosphere lectures, talk sessions, a poster circle and joint activities provide the opportunity to inform themselves about current research and to strengthen the collaboration.

 Report in Nature: Observing Live Phase Transition